VisualFP/docs/SA/design_concept/mgmt_summary.typ

   image("./static/inference-engine.svg", width: 65%),
   caption: [Type-inference engine components])  <management-summary-inference-engine>

-Additionally, the application should run on the user's machine to be used in classrooms without server infrastructure.
+Additionally, the application should run on the user's machine so that it can be used in classrooms without server infrastructure.

 == Results

 The developed concept uses nested blocks to represent function definitions.
-Type holes guide the development flow as typed placeholders for the values required for the definition to be valid.
+Type holes guide the development flow as typed placeholders for missing pieces of a value definition.
 Users can drop value blocks into a type hole to fill it with that value.
 Value blocks are provided by the editor or are defined by the user.